neoforged/Documentation/docs/resources/client/particles.md

 }
 ```

-A particle definition are required when using a particle that takes in a `SpriteSet`, which is done when registering a particle provider via `registerSpriteSet` or `registerSprite`.
+A particle definition is required when using a particle that takes in a `SpriteSet`, which is done when registering a particle provider via `registerSpriteSet` or `registerSprite`.
 They must **not** be provided for particle providers registered via `#registerSpecial`.

 :::danger
 A mismatched list of sprite set particle factories and particle definition files, i.e. a particle description without a corresponding particle factory, or vice versa, will throw an exception!